michaelarn0ld/bash-scripts/README.md

 ### KNOWN ISSUES
-If you are using **firefox** as your default browser, if you run ```ddg``` before launching the browser, you will encounter an error when you close the
+If you are using **firefox** as your default browser, if you run ```ddg``` before having an instance of the browser already launched, you will encounter an error when you close the browser:
-browser:
 ```###!!!
 [Parent][RunMessage] Error: Channel closing: too late to send/recv, messages will be lost```
-This does not seem to affect the browsing experience and is only replicable
+This does not seem to affect the browsing experience and seems to only be a
-when you use ```ddg``` and close the browser without opening any other windows
-or tabs.
+warning from firefox.

 ### GETTING STARTED
 * Determine the location of bash by running: ```which bash```